sitmun/sitmun-plugin-core/README.md

 ## Dependencies
 This project has no dependencies on other plugins.

-## Domain model
+## Developer documentation
-The domain model is defined in PlantUML language here: https://github.com/sitmun/community/wiki/Conceptual-Model
+The documentation for developers is available at [the wiki of the SITMUN project](https://github.com/sitmun/community/wiki).